performance scan tool

-People who were interested in making performance modifications found that the PCM really limited what they could do.
-The solution here was to replace the stock PROM chip with an aftermarket performance PROM chip that provided more spark advance, fuel enrichment, bypasses the stock rev limiter and speed limiter.
+Aftermarket performance chips typically provided more spark advance, fuel enrichment, and allowed the user to bypasses the stock rev limiter and speed limiter.
 On applications where the stock chip could not be replaced because it was permanently soldered into the PCM main circuit board, the stock PCM could be fooled into delivering the desired ignition timing and fuel enrichment by piggybacking a second module into the vehicle's PCM wiring harness.
 This allowed the input and output signals to be modified to achieve the desired gains in performance.

 Various aftermarket suppliers sell specialized "tuner" scan tools for tweaking the PCM to improve vehicle performance.
 Some of these are AmericanMuscle's BAMA tuner tool for Mustangs, Superchip's "MAX Microtuner" for late model GM, Ford and Dodge car and truck applications, Hypertech's "Power Programmer" tool for Ford and GM applications, GM Performance's "Granatelli/Diablo Sport Predator" tool for GM, Ford and Dodge, and Crane Cams "PowerMax" performance power tuner for Chevy, GM and Ford trucks plus Hummer.